Processa Pharmaceuticals, Inc. - GuruFocus.com

 HANOVER, MD., Feb.
-10, 2023 (GLOBE NEWSWIRE) -- Processa Pharmaceuticals, Inc. ( PCSA) ("Processa" or the "Company"), a diversified clinical-stage company developing next generation chemotherapy drugs for patients who have unmet medical conditions and/or require better treatment options to improve a patient’s survival and/or quality of life, today announced that it has entered into definitive agreements with retail investors for the purchase and sale of 7,812,544 common shares at a purchase price of $0.80 per share in a registered direct offering priced at the market under the Nasdaq rules.
-The closing of the offering is expected to occur on or about February 14, 2023, subject to the satisfaction of customary closing conditions.
+15, 2023 (GLOBE NEWSWIRE) -- Processa Pharmaceuticals, Inc. ( PCSA) ("Processa" or the "Company"), a diversified clinical-stage company developing next generation chemotherapy drugs for patients who have unmet medical conditions and/or require better treatment options to improve a patient’s survival and/or quality of life, today announced that it has closed its $6.25 million registered direct offering entered into definitive agreements with retail investors and insiders for the purchase and sale of 7,812,544 common shares at a purchase price of $0.80 per share.

 Spartan Capital Securities, LLC acted as the sole placement agent for this transaction.

-The gross proceeds to the Company from the registered direct offering are expected to be $6.25 million, before deducting the placement agent’s fees and other offering expenses payable by the Company.
-The Company intends to use the net proceeds from this offering for future clinical trials, research and development expenses, and for working capital and other general corporate purposes.
+The gross proceeds to the Company from the registered direct offering was $6.25 million, before deducting the placement agent’s fees and other offering expenses payable by the Company.
+The Company intends to use the net proceeds from this offering for future clinical trials, research, and development expenses, and for working capital and other general corporate purposes.

 The shares of common stock are being offered by the Company pursuant to a “shelf” registration statement on Form S-3 previously filed with the Securities and Exchange Commission, or the SEC, and declared effective by the SEC.
 The offering of the shares of common stock will be made only by means of a prospectus, including a prospectus supplement, forming a part of the effective registration statement.
 A final prospectus supplement and accompanying prospectus relating to the shares of common stock being offered will be filed with the SEC.
 Copies of the final prospectus supplement and accompanying base prospectus may be obtained, when available, for free by visiting EDGAR on the SEC’s website at www.sec.gov.
 Alternatively, you may contact Wendy Guy for a copy of these documents or contact our principal executive offices at 7380 Coca Cola Drive, Suite 106, Hanover, Maryland, 21076, c/o Wendy Guy, Corporate Secretary, (443) 776-3133.